-3.9.1 At this final station, the contestant must stop with both feet above the marked area on the tree stem and then perform a controlled descent in to a circular landing zone of approximately 1000 to 2000 mm set out on the ground below.

-- 3.9.2 The contestant can receive a time bonus for landing in a standing position with both feet within the target (see score sheet). - 3.9.3 A contestant who fails to land (and remain) in a standing position (i.e., touches the ground with any part of the body other than feet) will receive no reduction in their time. - 3.9.4 When the climbing contestant has landed they must fully unclip from the climbing line. - 3.9.5 To end the climb the climber must unclip from their climb system. - 3.9.6 Contestants must demonstrate a smooth, controlled descent and landing.
+- 3.8.1 At this final station, the contestant must stop with both feet above the marked area on the tree stem and then perform a controlled descent in to a circular landing zone of approximately 1000 to 2000mm set out on the ground below. - 3.8.2 The contestant can receive a time bonus for landing in a standing position with both feet within the target. (see score sheet) - 3.8.3 A contestant who fails to land (and remain) in a standing position (i.e., touches the ground with any part of the body other than feet) will receive no reduction in their time. - 3.8.4 When the climbing contestant has landed they must fully unclip from the climbing system. - 3.8.5 To end the climb the climber must unclip from their climb system. - 3.8.6 Contestants must demonstrate a smooth, controlled descent and landing.
 When the contestant lands, neither foot can be moved from the point where it first touched the ground.
-If a contestant moves their feet from the first point of contact to try and amend or improve their time will receive no time bonus. - 3.9.7 If the contestant falls during the landing, time penalties will be added.
-The contestant is considered to have fallen on the landing if any part of the contestant's body other than the feet contacts the ground during the landing. - 3.9.8 Once a foot has come in contact with the ground, the contestant may not move on to the target.
-For example, if the contestant lands with a foot outside the target and then jumps or drags into and lands on the target zone the landing will receive no time benefits. - 3.9.9 Failure to leave a workstation as it was found will incur a time penalty example to intentionally scuff out the landing zone.
+If a contestant moves their feet from the first point of contact to try and amend or improve their time will receive no time bonus. - 3.8.7 If the contestant lands uncontrolled, time penalties will be added.
+The contestant is considered to have landed uncontrolled at the discretion of the Event Judge / Head Judge / Safety Officer. - 3.8.8 Once a foot has come in contact with the ground, the contestant may not move on to the target.
+For example, if the contestant lands with a foot outside the target and then jumps or drags into and lands on the target zone the landing will receive no time benefits. - 3.8.9 Failure to leave a work station as it was found will incur a time penalty example to intentionally scuff out the landing zone.